Greatness. That is what I want for you.

 A lot of people will tell you the best way to get excited about your life is to follow your passion.
 To focus on what you love doing and then figure out how to turn that into success.
 I know it has worked for some people, and boy, does it sound nice.

 But for most of us, this is actually really hard!
-It means you have to ask yourself big questions like what is my purpose?
-And what do I love to do that I would be proud to share with others and get a sense of satisfaction when I am done (for example, playing video games doesn’t fall into this category)?
+It means you have to ask yourself big questions like, what is my purpose?
+Not everyone has a clear answer to this question.

 And even if we do hone in on our passions, then we are faced with the challenge of figuring out how to make money doing it.

 So what should you do instead?
-This article has some great ideas, but I think the biggest thing is to look at your career (and your life!) as a journey.
+I think the biggest thing is to look at your career (and your life!) as a journey.
 Each thing you do is a step that moves you forward to the next thing.
+There is a place for your passion, and then there are the things you do to create the life you want to live.

 You have to find balance

-Take a moment and draw out your 4 quadrants.
+Take a moment and draw out each of your 4 quadrants in a journal or on a piece of paper.

 For each area ask yourself “What do I want this year?”